-The IP rep she is drafting tracks the firm’s 2019 template, lightly modified for the deal-specific facts.
-It uses the seven-category definition of “Intellectual Property” the firm has been using since 2014.
-It assigns the seller’s “Software” category to the seller’s source code repositories and SaaS deployment manifests.
+It is 9:14 p.m. on a Thursday.
+The fourth-year associate at one of the most prestigious corporate law firms in the world has the seller’s data room open in one tab and the firm’s merger agreement template, last meaningfully revised in 2019, in the other.
+The IP rep she is drafting uses the seven-category definition of “Intellectual Property” the firm has been using since 2014.
+It assigns the seller’s “Software” to source-code repositories and SaaS deployment manifests.
 It assumes the seller’s value lives where her template says it lives.

 Schedule 3.1: fixed assets.
 Schedule 3.2: real property.
-Schedule 3.3: leases.
 Schedule 3.4: inventory.
 The 1980s.

 Schedule 3.7: registered IP.
 Schedule 3.7(a): patents.
 Schedule 3.7(b): trademarks.
 Schedule 3.7(c): copyrights.
 Schedule 3.7(d): domain names.
 The 1990s and early 2000s.

 Schedule 3.8: software.
 Schedule 3.8(a): proprietary software.
 Schedule 3.8(b): open-source components.
 Schedule 3.9: material customer contracts.
-Schedule 3.10: material vendor contracts.
 The 2010s.

 Schedule 3.12: data privacy.
-Schedule 3.12(a): privacy policies.
-Schedule 3.12(b): data processor agreements.
 Schedule 3.13: security incidents.
 The early 2020s.

-What the application layer absorbed
+What the AI application layer absorbed

 This is the part the merger agreement misses, and the part that matters most.